 Crucial information can be obtained by performing an efficient and effective forensic examination.

-So you can investigate to find ongoing malicious Activities into your Environment.Happy Investigating !!!!!
+So you can investigate to find ongoing malicious Activities in your Environment.Happy Investigating !!!!!

 - Indicator Of Attack(IoA’s) And Activities – SOC/SIEM – A Detailed Explanation.